kk7nc/Text_Classification/README.rst

 In machine learning, the k-nearest neighbors algorithm (kNN) is a non-parametric technique used for classification.
-This method is used in Natural-language processing (NLP) as text classification in many researches in past decades.
+This method is used in Natural-language processing (NLP) as a text classification technique in many researches in the past decades.

 .. image:: docs/pic/KNN.png